arthursw/launcher/README.md

 uv run launcher release keygen
 ```

-The config starts the app through an `entrypoint`.
-Use `script` for a Python
-file, `module` for `python -m ...`, or `project` for an installed console
-command.

 The `config check` command ensures the configuration is valid.
 The `release keygen` command writes `launcher-signing-key.pem`,
 adds it to `.gitignore`, and prints the public key.
 Replace `trust.public_key` in
 `packaging/launcher/application.yml` with that printed value.
-When `repository` is set, Launcher infers the normal GitHub/GitLab release asset URLs for the app archive, `launcher-manifest.yml`, and `launcher-manifest.yml.sig`.
-Configure `manifest_url`, `signature_url`, and `archive_url` only for custom hosting, custom asset paths, or endpoint-only configs that do not set `repository`.

 Then build the launcher: